tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 2) It also consumes more memory to the point where the list is actually required, even if the object in question may never use it!

-Remember: although this tradeoff makes sense in many cases, it doesn't cover them all.
+Remember: Although this tradeoff makes sense in many cases, it doesn't cover them all.
 Think carefully about your addition before deciding if you need to use it.

 ### Prefer `Initialize()` over `New()` for atoms
 Our game controller is pretty good at handling long operations and lag, but it can't control what happens when the map is loaded, which calls `New` for all atoms on the map.
 If you're creating a new atom, use the `Initialize` proc to do what you would normally do in `New`.
 This cuts down on the number of proc calls needed when the world is loaded.
 See here for details on `Initialize`: https://github.com/tgstation/tgstation/blob/master/code/game/atoms.dm#L49